 The Linen Bin

-I recently took a new job where I sort donations into categories likes Housewares, Electronics, Linens, and so on.
-The influx of donations on a daily basis is substantial and therefore makes the job is extremely fast-paced and physically demanding.
-We have to move a lot of stuff, and quickly, in order to stay ahead.
-Sometymes when I get a mixed bag, or what I call a “Mary Poppins bag”. of stuff … you know, the bag that has everything and just keeps on giving … it can be quite frustrating.
-I’ll drop something in the electronics bin, pull out something that needs to go out to the book bin, only to find more electronics as I go through the bag.
-It really is quite exhausting at tymes.
+In the Spring of 2023, I took a job where I sorted donations into categories like Housewares, Electronics, Toys, and Linens.
+The influx of donations on a daily basis was substantial and therefore made the job extremely fast-paced and physically demanding.
+We had to move a lot of stuff, and quickly, in order to stay ahead.
+Sometymes when I got a mixed bag, or what I called a “Mary Poppins bag”. of stuff … you know, the bag that has everything and just keeps on giving … it could be quite frustrating.
+I’d drop something in the electronics bin, pull out something that needed to go out to the book bin, only to find more electronics as I went through the bag.
+It really was quite exhausting.

-Because of the Mary Poppins bags, sometymes it just makes more sense to stand in a central location and start tossing things where they go.
-Of course, this practice is not recommended for Housewares items; for whatever reason, coffee mugs, plates and such tend to like to break if you toss them.
+Because of the Mary Poppins bags, sometymes it just made more sense to stand in a central location and start tossing things where they went.
+Of course, this practice is not recommended for Housewares items; for whatever reason, coffee mugs, plates and such tend to break if you toss them.
 Odd.
-However, for things like linens, shoes, handbags and such, tossing can really save some steps and energy.
+Hoever, for things like linens, shoes, handbags and such, tossing could really save some steps and energy.

-The category bins are set up in such a way that as we fill them, we can stack them, saving space in our work area.
-Depending on what comes in, certain stacks build up faster than others.
-While the fabric bin might have only one level, the office bin my have two levels while the shoe bin might have three levels.
-Because of this, sometymes it makes it difficult to see certain bins from a central location.
+The category bins were set up in such a way that as we filled them, we could stack them, saving space in our work area.
+Depending on what came in, certain stacks built up faster than others.
+While the fabric bin might have had only one level, the office bin could have had two levels, while the shoe bin had three levels.
+Because of this staggering process, sometymes it made it difficult to see certain stacks from my central location.

-The other day as I sorted a Mary Poppins bag at lightning speed, tossing items this way and that, I went to toss a blanket into the linen bin, but I could not see the linen bin because of the miscellaneous furniture bin … seriously, so.many.bins.
+One day as I sorted yet another Mary Poppins bag, tossing items this way and that, I went to toss a blanket into the linen bin, but I could not see the linen bin because of the miscellaneous furniture bin … seriously, there were so. many. bins.
 I paused for just a moment and considered taking the extra steps to walk the blanket to the linen bin to make sure it got where it was supposed to go, but I decided against doing that.
 You see, I knew the linen bin was there even if I couldn’t see it.
 I knew that if I tossed the blanket over the furniture bin, the linen bin would be there to catch it.
-So, I tossed it and went on sorting the Mary Poppins bag … and just in case you’re wondering, it is quite possible that there was a chorus of supercalifragilisticexpialidocious sung in my head as I sorted.
+So, I tossed it and went on sorting the Mary Poppins bag … and just in case you’re wondering, it is quite possible that there was a chorus of supercalifragilisticexpialidocious going through my mind as I sorted.

-As I went about my work, I thought about tossing that blanket and how it was representative of my faith.
+As I went about my work, I thought about how the act of tossing that blanket represented my faith.
 The truth is, I can’t often see the right move to make or how to handle the ins and outs of my day-to-day life.
 Still, just like that linen bin that I couldn’t see, I know God is there to catch me no matter what happens.
 Yes, sometymes I really wish I could just see Him.
 I wish I could just sit down with Him and have a conversation about my life and His plan for me, but that’s not how faith works.

 Hebrews 11:1 says that faith is the substance of things hoped for, the evidence of things not seen.
 In John 20:29, Jesus says to Thomas, “Blessed are those who have not seen [Me] and yet have believed.